Tom Horn: Government employment

 During the Wilcox train robbery investigation, Horn obtained information from Bill Speck that revealed which of the outlaws, George Curry or Harvey Logan, had killed Sheriff Josiah Hazen during their escape.
 Both were members of Butch Cassidy's Wild Bunch, then known as the Hole-in-the-Wall Gang, so named after their hideaway in the mountains.
 Horn passed this information on to Charlie Siringo, who was working the case for the Pinkertons.

 Horn briefly entered the United States Army to serve during the Spanish–American War as the chief packer of the Fifth Corps.
 He left Tampa for Cuba, where he led some of the pack trains to the front.
 Horn personally witnessed the bravery of the famous Rough Riders and colored regiments, the Ninth and Tenth Cavalries, during their assault on San Juan Hill, as well as the humiliating rout of American soldiers under Brigadier General Hamilton S. Hawkins.
 Although the packers were noncombatants, they were still prone to attack by Cuban rebels.
-Horn considered himself lucky to have lost no packer during the war, although Horn recalled that his men and he were under constant fire as they delivered rations and ammunition to the soldiers.
+Horn considered himself lucky to have lost no packer during the war, although Horn recalled that he and his men were under constant fire as they delivered rations and ammunition to the soldiers.

 Horn continued working as a packer during the war, though he and many of his men contracted yellow fever.
 At one point, he was bedridden and was deemed unfit for combat.
 Upon recovering, he returned to Wyoming.
 Shortly after his return, Horn began working in 1901 for wealthy cattle baron John C. Coble, who belonged to the Wyoming Stock Men's Association.